Verification of Payee (VOP) single payments

 Verification of Payee (VOP) is a new mandatory security step for all SEPA and SEPA Instant payments.

-VOP will check with the receiving bank that the name you enter matches the name of the person or business associated with the IBAN.
+VOP checks with the receiving bank that the name you enter matches the name of the person or business associated with the IBAN.
 It will do this when you add a payee or before you authorise a SEPA payment on Business On Line.

 The VOP service should only be used when creating a payee and making payments.
 It should not be used for any other purpose.